Interested in joining our team?

 Are you a high school student looking for research experience?

-We understand that high schoolers motivated to seek careers in STEM would like to take part in laboratory research.
-Our group does host high schoolers only in the summer and through CUNY’s CollegeNow program.
-This opportunity is prioritized for students within the NYC public school system that lack rigorous science programs and it provides a summer stipend to allow you to be 100% focused on research for two months!
-If you’d like to find out if you’re eligible, please reach out to their coordinators!
+We understand that high schoolers motivated to pursue STEM careers want to participate in laboratory research.
+Our group hosts high schoolers only in the summer and through CUNY’s CollegeNow program.
+This opportunity is prioritized for students within the NYC public school system who lack rigorous science programs.
+It provides a summer stipend that allows you to be 100% focused on research for two months!
+If you’d like to find out if you’re eligible, please get in touch with their coordinators!

 Are you an undergraduate at Queens College?

 If you have never worked in a lab, that’s okay!
-However, consider that it is at least a 10+ hour commitment per week and we expect you to be accountable for this time.
-We encourage all our students enrolled in an HMNS, psychology (PSYC391/392), and biology (BIOL390/391/395/396) major to consider the research credit you can sign up for to carry out in our lab.
-For the summer, you are also welcome to participate in our behavioral ecology field course (BIOL380/680) or secure funding for an Undergraduate Summer Research Program (USRP).
+However, consider that it is at least a 10+ hour commitment per week, and we expect you to be accountable for this time.
+We encourage all our students enrolled in an HMNS, psychology, and biology major to consider the research credit you can sign up for to carry out in our lab.
+For the summer, you are also welcome to participate in our behavioral ecology field course (BIOL380/680) or secure funding from the Office of Undergraduate Research.
 Similarly, as an undergraduate, you may also be eligible for Queens College’s accelerated track, which provides graduate training and research during your undergraduate training.
 If any of this sounds like something that would interest you, please reach out through our contact page form.
-Lastly, we were recently awarded an NIH URISE training grant to support underrepresented minorities in STEM.
-If you see yourself as eligible for this funding please reach out through the contact form below!
+Lastly, we also host an NIH URISE training grant to support student success in STEM.
+If you see yourself as eligible for this funding, please reach out using the contact form!

 Are you interested in graduate studies as an M.Sc. or Ph.D. student?

-Our lab covers three areas of research offered through the department of biology at the City University of New York’s Graduate Center.
+Our lab covers multiple research areas offered through Biology at the City University of New York’s Graduate Center.
 This includes an affiliation with CUNY’s Cognitive Neuroscience Master’s program and CUNY’s Doctoral Programs.
 We have projects that fall into the arms of Molecular Cellular Development (MCD), Evolution Ecology Behavior (EEB), and the CUNY Neuroscience Collaborative (CNC).
 We are a diverse and inclusive group of people!
-If you are interested in our research please identify a specific research stream (MCD/EEB/CNC) that interests you and reach out through our contact form and any relevant experience you may already have.
+If you are interested in our research, please identify a specific research stream (MCD/EEB/CNC) that interests you and reach out through our contact form with any relevant experience you may already have.
 We also encourage you to explore the training experience provided through CUNY and its Graduate Center to see how your training unfolds in our program.

 Principal Investigator